michalk-k/ha_gui/README.md

 * mycustomcard_action_toggle - template representing light or other on/off entity/appliance
 * customcard_graph_apex - tile with apexchart, preconfigured for showing temperature, target temperature and humidity
 * customcard_21wrapper- kind of universal card, used only for weather on the main page

+Anote most of cards accepts provides `entity` attribute to pass entity to be controlled or to display its state

 **Tile feature templates:**
 * lightpopup_dim - extends `mycustomcard_action_toggle` for support of dimming light